+Whatever the particulars, all dances contain the principles of choreography: putting movements together artfully in interesting, thought-provoking or inspiring ways.
 Even when there is no "story" with characters or a beginning, middle and end, dance expresses many emotions, ideas and moods.

-As you watch Revelations and Night Creature, first experience them for your own pure reactions and pleasure.
-Then think about the artistic choices of the choreographer.
-Watch for movements listed in the dance glossary, observe the shapes the dancers make with their bodies and how they use the stage space; the kind of music and rhythms used: whether movement is slow, or fast; how many dancers are on stage at a time and why; and overall, if you think you understand what the choreographer is trying to say to you.
+As you watch Revelations and the other dances, first experience them for your own pure reactions and pleasure.
+Then, think about the artistic choices of the choreographer.
+Watch for movements listed in the dance glossary, observe the shapes the dancers make with their bodies and how they use the stage space; the kind of music and rhythms used; whether movement is slow, or fast; how many dancers are on stage at a time and why; and what the choreographer is trying to communicate.

-Dance Glossary
+Dance TechniquesHorton